-- 1. Weekly Commitments: - Sunday game, home or away dependant on fixture - 2 x Mid-week training for 1 to 1.5hours on a scheduled evening - 2.
+- 1. Weekly Commitments: - Sunday game, home or away dependent on fixture - 2 x Mid-week trainings for 1 to 1.5 hours on a scheduled evening - 2.
 Tournament Weekends (All are compulsory): - State Championships in November/December - Grading Tournament in February - 3.
-Domestic Commitments: - All players participating in representative basketball are required to also play junior domestic basketball at WBA.
+Domestic Commitments: - All players participating in representative basketball MUST play junior domestic basketball at WBA during the winter season.
 Exemptions apply in certain circumstances (refer to WBA website). - 4.
-General Commitments: - All players, coaches, parents and spectators must agree to abide by Basketball WA's Code of Conduct - There is a financial commitment for the WABL season.
-Fee structure will be finalised once try outs commence - Players are expected to attend training and games even if injured - Players are only permitted to train in WBA sanctioned training sessions for insurance purposes - For any major injury, including concussion, players are required to provide medical clearance prior to recommencing training or games
+General Commitments: - All players, coaches, parents and spectators must agree to abide by the WBA and Basketball WA's Code of Conduct - Commit to pay all WABL fees as prescribed - Players are expected to attend all trainings and games even if injured - Players are only permitted to train in WBA sanctioned training sessions for insurance purposes - For any major injury, including concussion, players are required to provide medical clearance prior to recommencing training or games - All players must wear the official training and playing uniform and apparel as required by the WBA